 Spokane

-On the far eastern side of Washington, Spokane is home to plenty of antiques shops.
+On the eastern side of Washington, Spokane is home to plenty of antique shops.
 Near Riverfront Park, Boulevard Mercantile is a vast repository of collectibles and vintage goods.
-Downtown’s Petunia & Loomis bills itself as an emporium of “all things bizarre and macabre,” including taxidermy and animal parts preserved in jars, spooky masks and figurines, and nostalgic mementos.
-A bit north of downtown, you’ll find a small but bustling antiques row along North Monroe Street.
+Downtown’s Petunia & Loomis bills itself as an emporium of “all things bizarre and macabre,” including taxidermy and spooky figurines.
+A bit north, you’ll find a bustling antiques row along North Monroe Street.
 The row features several shops, including 1889 Salvage Co. and Chic and Shab.
 Another cluster of cool Washington antique shops can be found on North Market Street at East Olympic Avenue, including Market Street Antiques and Vintage Mercantile and Auction, which is known for everything from antique stamps and sports cards to vintage cameras.

 Seattle